 As the owner of a website, you likely check your site’s stats daily to get a solid picture of your readership.
 But what should you do if your numbers aren’t steadily increasing?
-Answer: Make your site more socially shareable.
+Answer: Make your website socially shareable.

 In today’s market, it’s difficult for a business to survive without engaging its core audience via social media.
 Sites like Twitter and Facebook provide a way for a company to express its unique voice and vision to its target group of consumers.
 Social media also provides an opportunity to directly address and resolve customer service issues in a public forum, as well as to celebrate small and large successes in front of a key audience.
 Here are some tips to optimize or update your web design with social media in mind.